walkerford/chainlink-bridge-project/chainlink-project.md

 ### Bridge-node Consensus

-Assuming that we can build off of existing Chainlink consensus used in DONs.
+TBD.
+Build off of existing Chainlink consensus used in DONs.

 ### Blockchain Communication Module

 These modules provide a common API for accessing blockchain-specific RPCs provided by full-nodes or indexing services.
 There will need to be at least one module for each unique blockchain interface.
 Each bridge node operator will utilize the modules for the blockchains and services that they require to communicate with the blockchains that they are supporting.

+### Blockchain Configuration Module

+A set of configuration parameters that describe properties like finality, address format, data limitations, native token details, etc. This could be used by various bridge contracts and nodes to validate incoming and properly form outgoing messages.

 ### Token smart contract interface

 Each token has its own contract on each source and destination chain, which are maintained by the token author, not BGC.
-These contracts will need to implement a minting function that is compatible with the authorizations that are provided by the finality nodes.
+These contracts will need to implement minting/unlocking functions that are compatible with the authorizations that are provided by the bridge nodes.

 ### SDK for developers

+Blockchain developers need an SDK that will help them build the blockchain communication and configuration modules, so that they chain is ready to be put in the support queue.

 Token authors need an SDK that provides the lock/unlock/mint/burn base functionality that will be compatible with the requests made by finality nodes, which includes validating signatures from the various bridge nodes (discovery, validation, finality).